AEBilgrau/GMCM/README.md

 The released and tested version of **GMCM** is available at [CRAN](https://cran.r-project.org/package=GMCM) (Comprehensive R Archive Network).
-It can be easily be installed from within R by running
+It can be installed from within R by running

 ```R
 install.packages("GMCM")